crawlis/module-base/README.md

 You just have to create a fresh repository and use this one as a base.

-Then you'll need to update `.travis.yml` file by
+Then you'll need to update `.travis.yml` file